 Police InterviewThe Police interview is not the time or place for you to tell your side of the story or explain why you did or did not do something.
-The Police interview is structured to follow their narrative of what occurred and to illicit an admission form you.
-If your explanation of events changes at a later stage the Prosecution will use this as evidence that you are a liar and an unreliable witness.
+The Police interview is structured to follow their narrative of what occurred and to illicit admissions from you.
+If your explanation of events even on minor details changes at a later stage, the Prosecution will use this as evidence that you are a liar and an unreliable witness.
 Speak to us today to get some advice about speaking to Police if you are accused of this charge.

 Pleading Not GuiltyOur lawyers are experts in Criminal Law and they are also kind and compassionate.
 If you are facing trial for a charge such as this it can be an extremely emotional time.
 It is important that you engage competent lawyers who know the best course of action for every step of the Court process.
 Many of our lawyers are accredited criminal law specialists and we have in-house counsel who can represent you in court.
 They have won many Trials through careful cross examination of witnesses.